harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-08-get-the-drop-on-the-cloud-nodejs-and-azure.md

 The Azure App Service extension will walk you through some questions and deploy your app.

-1. Select the folder to zip and deploy (`covid19-tracker` folder)
+1. Select the _covid19-tracker_ folder to zip and deploy
 2. Choose *Create new Web App...*
-3. Next we will enter the name of our Web app. (*my-app-name*)
+3. Next enter a unique name for your Web app. (*my-app-name*)
 4. Select runtime *Node 12 LTS*
-5. Wait as Azure provisions the resources for our Web app
+5. Wait a few minutes while Azure provisions the resources for your Web app
-6. You will be asked, "Would you like to update your workspace configuration to run build commands on the target server?"
+6. When asked, "Would you like to update your workspace configuration to run build commands on the target server?"
 Answer, *"Yes."*
-7. To learn about the build process, I recommend showing the output window.
+7. To monitor the build process, show the output window.

 ![Show Azure deployment output window](/img/show-build-output.png "Show Azure deployment output window")

-When deployment has completed, browse to your new website.
+When deployment finishes, browse to your new website.
 It is located at https://**my-app-name**.azurewebsites.net.
 In my case, that is https://**covid19tutorial**.azurewebsites.net.

-Don't be surprised if it either doesn't respond or displays an application error.
-We must add an Application Setting that is required for Node.js on Azure App Service.
+Don't be surprised if it doesn't respond or it displays an application error.
+You will need to add an _Application Setting_ that is required for Node.js on Azure App Service.

-* Expand your subscription, Web app, and right-click on Application settings
+* Expand your subscription, Web app, and right-click on **Application Settings**
 * Choose *Add New Setting*
 * For your setting key, enter *WEBSITE_NODE_DEFAULT_VERSION*
 * For your setting value, enter *12-lts*